squaresLab/LLMAO/README.md

 # LLMAO

 LLMAO is a large language model based fault localization tool, associated with the following [paper](https://arxiv.org/abs/2310.01726) published at ICSE-2024.
+For paper replication, skip to section 3.
+For replication of this tool on Defects4J per bug level, skip to section 5.

 I. Requirements
 --------------------